stephenh/stephenh.github.com/_posts/2012-09-14-screencasts-in-linux.markdown

 Using ffmpeg
 ------------

-After trying a variety of GUI programs (like `gwt-recordMyDesktop`) with various degrees of success, I've had the best results just running `ffmpeg` from the command line.
+After trying a variety of GUI programs (like `gtk-recordMyDesktop`) with various degrees of success, I've had the best results just running `ffmpeg` from the command line.
 Which, given this is Linux, I guess shouldn't be too surprising.

 For my own future reference, the magic incantation I've been using is: